-During the course of last year, I received several emails from various readers around the world asking for my opinion and advice on remedies to certain situations brought about by fraudulent activities that some of them have been victims of..
+Over the years, I have received several queries from readers around the world asking for my opinion and advice on situations relating to shipping and freight fraud..

-- Know your trading terms
+1) Know your trading terms

-- A large volume of fraud, duping and mistakes happen because the buyer or seller don’t understand the Incoterms® that has to be used for a particular transaction..
-It is NOT a one size fits all solution..
+- A large volume of shipping and freight fraud, duping and mistakes happen because the buyer or seller don’t understand the Incoterms® rule that has to be used for a particular transaction..

 - Each sale is individual and has to be treated differently..